nealey/homepage/content/letters/feeding-deer.md

 ---
 title: Legality of Feeding Deer in Los Alamos
-description: Area man asked to stop feeding deer, writes 2000-word tirade to Editor.
+description: Area man asked to stop feeding deer, writes 2000-word tirade calling for defunding Game and Fish.
 ---

 Sunday, December 2, 2024 at 10:39 am

 *This was published as a [letter to the Editor of the Los Alamos Daily Post](https://ladailypost.com/werley-legality-of-feeding-deer-in-los-alamos/)*

 By Dr. Ken Werley
 Los Alamos

 To: State Representative Christine Chandler, Los Alamos Daily Post, and NM Department of Game and Fish (NMDGF),
 Re: feeding deer in Los Alamos:

-BACKGROUND:
+# BACKGROUND:

 I have lived at my residence for 40 years.
 For 25 years, when I notice an interested deer, I have fed it a small cup of birdseed that takes a deer 2-3 minutes of their day to consume.
 My house backs onto the golf course and it has the only unfenced yard on the east side of 35th St on my block.
 Some deer daily pass though my yard on the way between the golf course and the many fruit trees across the street (and to get to the canyon beyond).
 Nightly, I take my hummingbird and suet feeders inside to not attract bear.
 I only place a thin layer of birdseed into the bottom my 40-year-old bird feeder (for birds) because a big deer could empty the whole feeder.
 I try to not put birdseed into the feeder if a deer is in sight.
 In 40 years, I have never seen a deer/car accident on my block.
 This spring/summer, I have had seen deer, rabbit, skunk, raccoon, fox, coyote, and bear pass through my yard.

 LAW: It is legal to feed deer in New Mexico.

-PROBLEM:
+# PROBLEM:

 On May 31, 2024, NM Department of Game and Fish (NMDGF) Officer Carter showed up at my residence, issued me a warning citation, and told me I had to stop feeding deer.
 When asked why, Officer Carter stated: (1) “The deer in town (Los Alamos), … are all nuisance animals.”
 [Carter 6/1/2024 email]  and thus: (2) He will issue citations for all feeding of deer in Los Alamos.
 (This is equivalent to claiming feeding is illegal in Los Alamos.)